 “I don’t dare to think of it,” said Lorenz deeply concerned, “I pray that you will not be conscripted, Emil, and I pray for Sophie and Andras.
 They have postponed their wedding for us, and now Andras will probably have to go to war.”

 “I know you want to be there for us, Lorenz”, Lena said, “but this is Prussia, and it has not forgiven the Prussian citizens among the revolutionaries of 1848/49, you’re still on the warrant’s list.
 “Try not to lose hope,” Emil added, “this is certainly not our last visit.
 We have been thinking, Lena and I, we do not need a big house, the view from our little wine-grower’s house on the Rhine and the Seven Mountains gives us great joy every morning.
 We will save up so that we can visit you.
 She agrees with me, we just happen to be a family who is at home in two continents.”

 On June 19, 1866, Prussia declared war on Austria.
 The American papers also reported about the events in Europe.
 Prussian troops marched into Saxony, Hanover, and Hesse; They annexed Hanover and quickly defeated the medium states, Austria’s allies.

 In the decisive battle of Königgratz, the Austrian army was defeated.
 They managed to retreat to the right bank of the Danube near Bratislava.
 Now negotiations were going on.

 Worries about family and friends in Europe

 More bad news came.
-Andras, outspoken, had openly criticized the Austrian army’s poor leadership and bad equipment, and was transferred on disciplinary grounds to far away Galicia.
+Andras, outspoken, had openly criticized the Austrian army’s poor leadership and bad equipment.
+He had been transferred on disciplinary grounds to far away Galicia.
 Because of his bravery and his comrades’ advocacy, he had been granted a few days.
 In a hurry, he had sent his faithful batman Jacob to Sophie.
 In the middle of the night, Sophie had left with him.